Part 1 – An introduction to business analysis skills and domain concepts

 Task 2: Collecting and analyzing data

-There are a variety of techniques and tools suggested by PMI that should be in your business analyst’s toolkit.
+PMI suggests a variety of techniques and tools that should be included in your business analyst’s toolkit.
 Some of those techniques to elicit information from the stakeholders are:

-We will go into a deeper discussion of these information-gathering techniques in Part 2.
-You will probably use more than one or two of these techniques with most of your clients.
+In Part 2, we will discuss these information-gathering techniques in more detail.
+You will probably use more than one or two of these techniques with most clients.

 Task 3: Goal Development for Projects

-It is important, at this point, to acknowledge the large dependency of Task 3 on the proper execution of Task 2.
-If not done properly, it could very well be the single biggest reason your project may fail.
+At this point, it is important to acknowledge the large dependency of Task 3 on the proper execution of Task 2.
+If not done properly, it could be the biggest reason your project may fail.
 It is incumbent on business analysts and Stakeholders (s) to have clear, concise, attainable, and realistic SMART goals.
-The project goals will also be critically important to any future project managers who will be tasked with the completion of the project.
+The project goals will also be critically important to any future project managers who will be tasked with completing the project.

 There are five basic approaches to setting SMART goals that will help you complete your projects.